-Endress+Hauser offers extensive measuring point solutions with display and/or evaluation units for the Waterpilot FMX167 and the temperature transmitter TMT181.
-For more information, please contact your nearest Endress+Hauser Service Organisation.
+Endress+Hauser offers comprehensive measuring point solutions with display and/or evaluation units for the Waterpilot and TMT181 temperature head transmitter.
+Your Endress+Hauser service organization would be glad to be of service if you have any other questions.
 For contact addresses, please go to www.endress.com/worldwide.